 - i.
-At the conclusion of each seven-week rotation, an end-of-rotation evaluation (EORE) takes place in the different departments.
-The aim with the EORE is the identification of those students who obtain examination exemption (semester examination) and those who are not exempted and will have to sit the examination at the end of the semester.
+At the conclusion of each seven-week rotation, an end-of-rotation examination (EORE) takes place in the different departments.
+The aim of the EORE is the identification of those students who pass the rotation and those who fail and will have to sit the supplementary examination at the end of the semester.
 All EOREs are supported by external examiners. - ii.
 The same process takes place in rotations with a duration of 3,5 weeks. - iii.
-No marks are disclosed to students, only the names and/or registration numbers of the students who must sit the semester examination. - iv.
-After conclusion of the semester examination (which extends over three days on dates determined beforehand), an EMM is held, with the following objectives: - Validation of the rotation marks as the semester examination mark, of the students who have obtained examination exemption.
-The rotation mark and the EORE mark contribute to the final mark. - Identification of the students who have passed the semester examination.
-The rotation mark and the semester examination mark contribute to the final mark; - Identification of the students who have failed the semester examination.
+No marks are disclosed to students, only the names and/or registration numbers of the students who must sit the supplementary examination at the end of the semester.

+- iv.
+After conclusion of the supplementary examination (which extends over three days on dates determined beforehand), an EMM is held, with the following objectives: - Validation of the rotation final marks.
+The rotation mark and the EORE mark contribute to the final mark. - Identification of the students who have passed the supplementary examination. - Identification of the students who have failed the supplementary examination.
 These students are referred to Student Administration, as a new rotation division must now be followed; and - Identification of the students who need study assistance.